raul23/nlp/README.rst

 `:star:` Ways to download and install the model 'en_core_web_md' which is necessary for method 2

   1. running the script with the ``-d`` flag, e.g. ``python extract_names_from_text.py -d``
-  2. running the command 'python -m spacy download en_core_web_md' on the terminald'
+  2. running the command 'python -m spacy download en_core_web_md' on the terminal

 `:information_source:` about the ``if`` condition